rakeshdhote/Udacity-Self_Driving_Car_NanoDegree/P4_Advanced_Lane_Finding/ReadMe.md

 - - -
 ## 7. Reflections

-This was a fun project to design a robust pipeline for road lane detection than Project 1.
+This was a fun project to design a robust pipeline for road lane detection.
 The lessons gave me the opportunity to experiment with various image processing techniques and manipulating color spaces.
 The developed pipeline along with deep learning will be useful in building a robust self-driving car project.

 - - -